Logarithmic adic spaces: some foundational results: Pro-Kummer etale topology

 \begin{cor} Let $U = \varprojlim_{i \in I} U_i$ be an object in $X_\proket$ as in Definition \ref{def-log-aff-perf} such that $U_i \to X$ is a composition of rational localizations and finite Kummer \'etale morphisms, for all sufficiently large $i$.
 Then $U \times_X V$ is a log affinoid perfectoid of $X_\proket$, for each log affinoid perfectoid object $V$ of $X_\proket$. \end{cor} \begin{proof} By Lemma \ref{lem-log-aff-perf-ket}, $U_i \times_X V$ is log affinoid perfectoid, for all sufficiently large $i$.
-Hence, $U \times_X V \cong \varprojlim_{i \in I} \, (U_i \times_X V)$ is also log affinoid perfectoid, because the $p$-adic completion of a direct limit of perfectoid affinoid algebras is again perfectoid. \end{proof}
+Hence, $U \times_X V \cong \varprojlim_{i \in I} \, (U_i \times_X V)$ is also log affinoid perfectoid, because the $p$-adic completion of a direct limit of perfectoid affinoid algebras is again perfectoid, and any direct limit of divisible monoids is still divisible. \end{proof}

 \begin{lem} Let $U$ and $V$ be log affinoid perfectoid objects as in Definition \ref{def-log-aff-perf}, with a morphism $V \to U$, in $X_\proket$.
 Suppose that $U = \varprojlim_{i \in I} U_i$ is a pro-Kummer \'etale presentation with $U_i$ and $U$ modeled on $P_i$ and $P = \varinjlim_{i \in I} P_i$, respectively.
-Then $V$ admits a pro-Kummer \'etale presentation $V = \varprojlim_{j \in J} V_j$ with each $V_h$ modeled on some $P_i$, so that $V$ is also modeled on $P$. \end{lem} \begin{proof} Let $V = \varprojlim_{h \in H} V_h$ be a pro-Kummer \'etale presentation.
+Then $V$ admits a pro-Kummer \'etale presentation $V = \varprojlim_{j \in J} V_j$ with each $V_j$ modeled on some $P_i$, so that $V$ is also modeled on $P$. \end{lem} \begin{proof} Let $V = \varprojlim_{h \in H} V_h$ be a pro-Kummer \'etale presentation.
 For each $i$, the morphism $V \to U$ in $X_\proket$ factors through some morphism $V_h \to U_i$ in $X_\ket$, for all sufficiently large $h$.
 For each such $(i, h)$, by the argument in the proof of Lemma \ref{lem-log-aff-perf-ket}, there is some $t_{i, h} \in I$ such that $V_h \times_{U_i} U_t \to U_t$ is \'etale for all $t \geq t_{i, h}$, in which case $V_h \times_{U_i} U_t$ is modeled on $P_t$.
 Hence, we obtain the desired presentation $V = \varprojlim_{j \in J} V_j$ by considering the index category $J$ formed by $j = (i, h, t)$ such that $t \geq t_{i, h}$, with the partial ordering such that $(i, h, t) \geq (i', h', t')$ in $J$ exactly when $i \geq i'$, $h \geq h'$, and $t \geq t'$; and by taking $V_j := V_h \times_{U_i} U_t$ for each $j = (i, h, t) \in J$. \end{proof}